Doctoral Training Centre

 - Professor Richard Fortinsky, University of Connecticut

-- Professor Amy Kind, University of Wisconsin at Madison
+- Dr Amy Kind, University of Wisconsin at Madison

 - Professor Ann Kolanowski, Penn State University